eggplantzzz/eth-explorer/README.md

 This app was built using create-react-app to quickly get a UI up and running.
 There is an Express server running on the backend which handles the API requests to Infura and access to the database.
 And for the sake of simplicity, a small npm package is used called simple-json-db which provides a JSON-style database for the application to store block data.

+## Followup work for the application

+- create robust error handling for the application
+- extract utility functions from the main `App` component
+- optimize db access in the application as it is probably accessed too often
+- create an adapter for the http functionality?